 Ensuring that you have a trained and active JHSC will help regulate your company’s safety culture.
 Some companies have been guilty of training JHSCs and not allowing them to focus on their duties to improve safety culture, so do not be like them because there only needs to be one serious fault and your safety culture collapses quickly.

 In summary, building a positive safety culture can be challenging when you are working from the ground up.
 But if you employ the correct strategies and value your employee’s input you will make positive strides in keeping everyone happy and healthy.
-Communication and training are critical to supporting workers when they are meeting new kinds of threats in their working environment each day.
-So as business owners and managers we owe to them to do our best.
+Communication, training, and safety are critical to supporting workers when they are meeting new kinds of threats in their working environment each day.
+So as business owners and managers we owe them to do our best.